 • node_richness() measures the number of unique categories of an attribute to which each node is connected.

-• net_diversity() measures the heterogeneity of ties across a network or within clusters by node attributes.
+• net_diversity() measures the heterogeneity of ties across a network.

 • node_diversity() measures the heterogeneity of each node's local neighbourhood.